RingCentral

 Click on the desired channel.

-We will deploy the bot to a web channel, we select Messaging Web Dev.
+We will deploy the AI Agent to a web channel, we select Messaging Web Dev.

 From the Chat connection section, copy the code from the Code to include field and include it in a web page.

-This is how our Ring Central bot looks like.
+This is how our Ring Central AI Agent looks like.

-In the channel where you deployed the RingCentral bot, start talking to the bot.
+In the channel where you deployed the RingCentral bot, start talking to the AI Agent.
 Log in the RingCentral Engage platform as an agent.

 When the agent is talking to the user, the Agent label displays to indicate that the user messages are routed to a helpdesk agent.

-When the agent is no longer in a conservation with the user, the Bot label displays to indicate that the user messages are routed to the bot.
+When the agent is no longer in a conservation with the user, the AI Agent label displays to indicate that the user messages are routed to the AI Agent.

 Receiving and Processing Voice Messages

-DRUID currently supports audio messages only through Microsoft Cognitive Services.
-It supports all languages available in the Azure Speech Service.
+DRUID supports audio messages only through Microsoft Cognitive Services and ElevenLabs.
+For Microsoft Cognitive Services, it supports all languages available in the Azure Speech Service.
 For a complete list of supported languages, refer to Language and Voice Support for the Speech Service.

 Here's how it works:

-1. Receive audio messages.
-When a user sends an audio message via RingCentral, the bot will:
+- Receive audio messages.
+When a user sends an audio message via RingCentral, the AI Agent will:

-• Process the audio recording using Azure Speech resources configured in the channel settings.
+- Process the audio recording using Azure Speech/ElevenLabs resources configured in the channel settings.

-• Converts the audio message to text using Microsoft Cognitive Services.
+- Converts the audio message to text using Microsoft Cognitive Services/ElevenLabs.

-3. Respond.
-By default, the bot will respond to voice messages with text.
-You can choose the bot to reply with voice.
+- Respond.
+By default, the AI Agent will respond to voice messages with text.
+You can choose the AI Agent to reply with voice.

 To enable voice messages support, follow these steps:

-3. By default, the bot replies with text.
-To have the bot respond with voice, toggle on Reply with voice messages.
+- By default, the AI Agent replies with text.
+To have the AI Agent respond with voice, toggle on Reply with voice messages.

-5. From the Language drop-down, select the bot language (default or additional) and from the Voice drop-down, select the human-like neural or standard voice the chatbot will use to respond to the user.
+- From the Language drop-down, select the AI Agent language (default or additional) and from the Voice drop-down, select the human-like neural or standard voice the AI Agent will use to respond to the user.

-8. Click the Save button at the bottom of the page to save the bot configuration.
+- Click the Save button at the bottom of the page to save the AI Agent configuration.